 Classic French apple cake boasts a creamy, custard-like base with a cake-like top layer.
 This easy cake is packed with apple flavor and impressive enough for company.

-Many of these recipes can be made ahead of time and stored in the refrigerator for a few days or even in the freezer.
+Many of these easy French dessert recipes can be made ahead of time and stored in the refrigerator for a few days or even in the freezer.
 Simply check the individual recipes for full storing instructions and details on how to make ahead.

-Please leave a comment and rating below, if you loved this round up of French dessert recipes.
+Please leave a comment and rating below, if you loved this round up of simple French desserts.
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 6teaspoonsdemerara sugar(coarse sugar, or white sugar)